When the Swift Compiler Deleted Code in Stdlib - A Note of Fixing the Eliminate Redundant Load Pass in Swift 6

 actually updates elements count and inserts new elements by accessing the

-, not an existing old buffer variable.
+property _buffer on self, not an existing old buffer variable.
 The

 Swift compiler incorrectly eliminated the re-acquisition of the _buffer